-There are many types of insulation that we see in Phoenix, the most common are batt, spray foam, and blown-in.
+There are many types of insulation that we see, the most common are batt, spray foam, and blown-in.
 They essentially all do the same things, keep the heat out!
 Some do it better than others.

 - Batts are primarily used in exterior walls and knee walls in attics.

 - Spray foam is extremely popular in new construction and is picking up popularity in retrofit applications.